 How Much Do Doctors Earn in Australia?
 Every Specialty Ranked (ATO Data)

-This is the one table that answers it with real data: every medical practitioner occupation the ATO publishes, ranked by what the 103,489 taxpayers across these 34 published occupation rows actually declared in the 2023–24 year.
-Not recruiter estimates, not job-ad ranges.
+Every medical practitioner occupation the ATO publishes, ranked by what the 103,489 taxpayers across these 34 published occupation rows declared in the 2023–24 year.

 - Neurosurgeons topped the table by average taxable income: $678,611 (median $537,049) across 176 taxpayers.
 By median, ENT surgeons ranked highest at $539,017.